pepijngbr/skript-docs/src/assets/tutorials/api/functions.md

 ## Documentation

-After creating the builder, the documentation should be specified.
+The documentation should be specified next.
 This allows documentation sites to view more information about the function.

 - The description features a brief description of the function and information about how it works.